 |10.
 “The allowance for existential-phenomenological forces” became “allowance for existential-phenomenological spiritual forces” (in 2004 Watson website)||“Opening and attending to spiritual-mysterious and existential dimensions of one’s own life-death; soul care for self and the one-being-cared for”|

 Watson’s Hierarchy of Needs

-With the gratification of human needs, Watson’s hierarchy of needs begins with lower-order biophysical needs or survival needs, the lower-order psychophysical needs or functional needs, the higher order psychosocial needs or integrative needs, and finally the higher order intrapersonal-interpersonal need or growth-seeking need.
+With the gratification of human needs, Watson’s hierarchy of needs begins with lower-order biophysical needs or survival needs, the lower-order psychophysical needs or functional needs, the higher-order psychosocial needs or integrative needs, and finally, the higher-order intrapersonal-interpersonal need or growth-seeking need.
 Watson’s Hierarchy of Needs

 Lower Order Biophysical Needs or Survival Needs